pokt-network/pocket-core/README.md

   -cfile string
     	specifies the filepath for chains.json
 	(default "[datadir]/chains.json")
-  -clientrpc
-    	whether or not to start the rpc server
-	(default true)
-  -clientrpcport string
-    	specified port to run client rpc
 	(default "8080")
   -datadirectory string
     	setup a custom location for the datadirectory